dssg/hitchhikers-guide/curriculum/4_programming_best_practices/test-test-test/python_testing.md

-# Testing your Python projects
+# Testing Your Python Projects

-## Your first Python test
+## Your Very First Python Test

-Testing in Python is fairly easy.
-In a real-world example, the code to test and the actual test would be in different files but let's keep it simple for now.
-Let's write a simple test, to make sure our function `get_answer` returns [the answer to life, the universe and everything.](http://hitchhikers.wikia.com/wiki/42)
+Testing in Python is fairly straightforward.
+Here's an example: Say we wrote a function `get_answer`, which should return `42`, [the answer to life, the universe and everything.](http://hitchhikers.wikia.com/wiki/42) (In the real world, the test and the code to be tested would live in different files, but we'll keep them together for simplicity here.)

 ```python
 # function to test